Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 ATAC-seq is commonly observed to contain contamination of adapter sequence.
 So it will be ideal to remove this content from the reads.

+> If we just use Cutadapt then it will use a default of remove trim

 ## Alignment

 > Section update: 11 April 2023